 You may well in your diagnostic process also hear the term heart failure.
 This is both an “unfortunate and inaccurate term”, says Lynne Warner Stevenson who is the director of cardiomyopathy and the heart program at Brigham and Women’s Hospital.
 The term usually means that the heart is handicapped, therefore unable to function.
 This is not true because your heart is still functioning.

-No-one will ever tell you that heart disease isn’t serious and something that needs to be considered so.
+No-one will ever tell you that heart disease is not serious and something that needs to be considered so.
 In order to put necessary changes into place to assist your heart to recover.

 Going through all of the health processes, specialist, surgery and procedures you will fell as if your life has almost been taken from you, you all of a sudden are facing an uncertainty that are you even going to make it through the next hour or the next day.
 Something that you may well have never been faced with before.